Beautiful spaces built for travel and life.(NYSE: $SOND)

 Greylock + Airbnb since series A

 In 2010, Airbnb was still in its early days.
 But it was clear that co-founders Brian Chesky, Joe Gebbia and Nate Blecharczyk had a transformational idea: to redefine the travel experience with a platform powered by individuals.
 Instead of another travel booking website, they built a living system, with human connection and a sense of belonging at the center of it all.
-Within a year, Airbnb was worth more than $1 billion.
+Within a year, Airbnb was worth more than $1 billion, and in December 2020, the company went public (Nasdaq: ABNB).
 Today, travelers and locals alike can belong anywhere by booking one of more than 7 million listings and over 40,000 experiences across 220 countries and regions.

 Complete Application Awareness